 - National Security Information (Criminal and Civil Proceedings) Act 2004

-- The maximum penalty for engaging in a terrorist act is life imprisonment.
+- The maximum penalty for Division 103 offences is life imprisonment;

 - Australian Security Intelligence Organisation

-Terrorism legislation including the Criminal Code has been frequently amended since 2002.
+Terrorism legislation has been frequently amended since 2002.

 - COAG Review of Counter-Terrorism Legislation Report 2013